To include today’s date in Google Sheets, use the TODAY function or the keyboard shortcut. I’ll show both methods in my guide below.

 The formula uses three parameters, which are the three components of a date.
-The input must be in number format and can not be a string or a cell reference to a string.
+The input must be in number format and can’t be a string or a cell reference to a string.

-The NOW formula in sheets is essentially an enhanced version of the TODAY formula, which can display the current time and date.
-The formula is:
+The NOW formula in sheets is essentially an enhanced version of the TODAY formula (which can display the current time and date):

-Similar to the TODAY formula, it is also a volatile function that will be updated every time a change is made to the spreadsheet.
+Note: NOW is also a volatile function that will update every time a change is made to the spreadsheet.

 Frequently Asked Questions

-Using the TODAY formula, you can easily add the current date to your spreadsheet.
+Using the TODAY formula, it’s easy to add the current date to your spreadsheet.
 When entered into a cell, the formula will be =TODAY().

 What Is the Fastest Way to Enter Today’s Date on Google Sheets?

-How Can I Get Today’s Date in mm/dd/yyyy Format?
+How Can I Get Today’s Date in mm/dd/yy Format?